kiba/Writings/atg/chp5_goodies_from_the_future.md

 **Doctor Samantha Carter**
 **October 3, 1998**

-Doctor Bill Lee was next to Doctor Carter as they examined a program's innard on a computer several time more powerful than the supercomputer that runs the DHD.
+Doctor Bill Lee was next to Doctor Carter as they examined a program's innards on a computer several time more powerful than the supercomputer that runs the DHD.

 Earth Swift's DHD was also homebrewed as well, and Swift was quick to inform that it may be an improved version of the same software that was used on the SGC's homebrewed DHD.
 He was right.